mwouts/jupytext/docs/paired-notebooks.md

 ![](https://github.com/mwouts/jupytext-screenshots/raw/master/JupytextDocumentation/OpenAsText.png)

 In JupyterLab this is slightly different.
 Scripts and Markdown document also have a notebook icon.
 But they open as text by default.
-Open them as notebooks with the  _Open With -> Notebook_ context menu (available in JupyterLab 0.35 and above):
+Open them as notebooks with the  _Open With -> Notebook_ context menu:

 ![](https://github.com/mwouts/jupytext-screenshots/raw/master/JupytextDocumentation/ContextMenuLab.png)